 2. Take your time doing chores you don’t mind.

-It may surprise you, because it did me, but mindfully doing chores can relieve stress and inspire you.
+It may surprise you because it did me, but mindfully doing chores can relieve stress and inspire you.
 There are some chores we just have to do.
 Dishes can’t sit in the sink forever.
 Laundry can’t sit in the dryer indefinitely.
 You get the idea.

 Pick the chores you don’t hate, and find what’s interesting about them.
-Take doing the dishes, as an example.
+Take doing the dishes as an example.
 Appreciate the warmth of the water.
 Notice the rainbows in the bubbles.
 Listen to the clanging and swishing sounds.
 Smell the scent of the soap.
 You won’t spend any more time doing the thing you have to do, but you may get a whole lot more out of it.

 3. Get up 5 minutes earlier or stay up 5 minutes later.

 Starting and ending the day feeling in control sets the tone for your day.
-As sweet as it is, when my toddler wakes me up in the morning, I rarely feel ready to jump up and take on the day like he does.
-I find that setting an alarm for just a few minutes earlier than I think he’ll wake up gives me time to take 3 deep breaths, set my intention for the day, and generally recognize who I am as separate from all the people who need me.
+As sweet as it is, when my toddler wakes me up in the morning, I rarely feel ready to jump up and take on the day as he does.
+I find that setting the alarm for just a few minutes earlier than I think he’ll wake up gives me time to take 3 deep breaths, set my intention for the day, and generally recognize who I am as separate from all the people who need me.
 Same thing at night.
 Running ragged until bedtime means going to bed with a racing mind and body, neither of which promotes good sleep.
 Find the time that can be only yours, taking 5 minutes as a mom at the beginning or end of the day.

 4. Plug in some stories or music to time you’re already spending.

 If you prefer peace and quiet on your commute or while you’re doing chores, then relish in it.
 If you’re like most of us, though, you zone out a lot throughout the day.
 You get things done but don’t know how you did them.
-Take these times to listen to a new album, a podcast, or an audio book.
+Take these times to listen to a new album, a podcast, or an audiobook.
 You’ll still be getting things done, and you may enjoy the time more.